rerun-io/python-example-droid-dataset/README.md

 https://github.com/rerun-io/python-example-droid-dataset/assets/28707703/95bdb869-1252-4bf6-af9b-e913829fb949

 ## Viewing the RLDS version
-The RLDS version is a version of the DROID dataset preprocessed to be more suitable for machine learning models.
+RLDS is a version of the DROID dataset preprocessed to be more suitable for machine learning models.
 It contains downscaleded images from the left camera of each stereo camera and removes unnecesseary data such as `motor_torques_measured`.

 The easiest way to get started is just by running:
 ```bash